Pregnancy is a significant and special time in a woman’s life. In Islam, pregnancy is a blessed journey with deep physical and spiritual importance.

 Islam teaches kindness, respect, and care for mothers, especially during pregnancy.
 The Prophet Muhammad ﷺ often highlighted the importance of treating mothers with compassion and respect.
 One of the well-known Hadiths emphasizes that Paradise lies at the feet of mothers, symbolizing the immense value Islam places on a mother’s role.

-The role of the husband and family is important in supporting the mother during pregnancy.
-The husband is encouraged to be a source of comfort and assistance, ensuring that the mother feels supported.
+The husband should provide comfort and support, helping the mother feel cared for and reassured.
 The extended family also has a role in helping the mother with her physical and emotional needs.
 This support system is key to the mother’s well-being, as Islam encourages a cooperative and compassionate approach to family life.
 The collective care and kindness toward the mother during pregnancy reflect the deep respect Islam has for the role of women and mothers in society.

 Read Also: Rights of Parents In Islam